top of page

 What are the best rollers or brayers for linocut printing?

 Rollers or brayers are available with rollers that vary from hard to soft.
 These are measured in Shore.
 There are different Shore scales for measuring the hardness of different types of materials.
-The scale measures the hardness of the rubber ranging in hardness from soft and flexible, to hard and inflexible.
+The scale measures the hardness of rubber, ranging from soft and flexible to hard and inflexible.

-Essdee rollers are good to start with for beginners.
-Esdee red handle rollers are 70 Shore.
-Esdee blue handle rollers are 40 Shore.
+Essdee rollers are good for beginners to start with.
+Esdee red handle rollers are 70 Shore, and Esdee blue handle rollers are 40 Shore.
 I prefer using the 40 Shore blue handle roller.
 Soft blue handle Essdee rollers start at £6.90.

 I use Hawthorn Printmaking Supplies 6” and 3” ‘student’ medium rubber rollers.
 The rollers are 38 Shore.
 A 6" roller is approx £40.